 Actually two parameters - two numbers or variables or expressions evaluating to two numbers which give column number (starting from 1) and row number (starting from 1) |

-[col, row] or [col, row, windowId] |
+[col, row] or [col, row, windowId] [col, row, dx, dy] or [col, row, windowId, dx, dy] |

-A bracketed set of two or three constant integers.
+A bracketed set of two to five numeric values.
 This format is a single parameter and the row and column (and optionally the CTC window number) is encoded into a single value.
 This format is more normally used to store a cellId in a regular variable.
-Any window number is ignored by CtcWindow objects as that is naturally inferred by the use of a CtcWindow object. |
+Any window number is ignored by CtcWindow objects as that is naturally inferred by the use of a CtcWindow object.
+If dx and dy are supplied then they imply fractional cell locations as percentages, thus [4,5,50,0] means half way across cell 4.5.
+Fractional locations can only presently be used for sprite positioning. |

 variable |